 - Both Social Champ and Buffer have 3 social profiles on the free plan.
-However, Social Champ supports Facebook, Twitter, Instagram, Pinterest, LinkedIn, YouTube, Google Business Profile, and TikTok.
-Whereas, Buffer only has five.
+However, Social Champ supports Facebook, Twitter, Instagram, Pinterest, LinkedIn, YouTube, Google Business Profile, Mastodon, and TikTok.
+Whereas, Buffer doesn’t support YouTube.

 - Buffer has only 10 posts per profile, whereas Social Champ has unlimited posts.

 - There is no analytics feature in Buffer’s free plan, and Social Champ has unlocked all analytics features for their plan.

 Social Champ’s free plan is like no other in the market since it has next to no limitations and supports almost all features of the paid plans.
 Therefore, if you have only 3 social profiles, you don’t ever have to pay for a social media management tool.